ethereum/ERCs/ERCS/erc-xxx.md

 As already mentioned, the method balanceOf of ERC1155 returns per default 0.
 Any token holder will be allowed to define the quantity of tokens they wish to be displayed by the 'balanceOf' method.
 This is provided that the displayed balance remains within the range of 0 <= displayed balance <= actual balance.
-These methods to define an “allowed balance” are not part of this standard and up to registrar to define, how they want to provide such functionality.
+These methods to define an “allowed balance” are not part of this standard and up to the registrar to define, how they want to provide such functionality.

 #### createPermissionForBalanceReport